SymfonyCasts/symfony7/sfcasts/outline.md

     `twig.command.debug` service?
 Probably would be nice to use a different one just to be different from the old course.
-- Mention that controllers are also services, but kinda special with a super-power to autowire arguments in actions, not only in the cosntructor.
+- Mention that controllers are also services, but kinda special with a super-power to autowire arguments in actions, not only in the constructor.
 - Show `autowire: true` in `services.yaml`
+  - I don't think we need to mention this - we talk about this in a previous section
 - Inject the service into `homepage()` controller - makes sure Symfony shows an error
 - Add PHP attr above the arg: `#[Autowire(service: 'twig.command.debug')]`
 - Refresh the page to see no errors